World's First Insect Vaccine Could Help Bees Fight Off Deadly Disease

 The scientists are targeting one of bees' most deadly enemies: American foulbrood, or AFB, an infectious disease that devastates hives and can spread at a calamitous rate.
 Often introduced by nurse bees, the disease works by bacteria feeding on larvae — and then generating more spores, to spread further.

 The idea of a potential new weapon to fight AFB has generated excitement in the beekeeping community, along with some skepticism about the claim of a vaccine — which remains in the testing phase.
-The news comes three years after the same researchers were hailed in Entymology Today as discovering the "key to bee vaccination."
+The news comes three years after the same researchers were hailed in Entomology Today as discovering the "key to bee vaccination."

 Scientists Dalial Freitak and Heli Salmela of the University of Helsinki say their new vaccine solves a vexing problem researchers have faced as they try to save bees from disease.
 Because insects' immune systems don't have antibodies, they essentially lack a "memory" for fighting diseases.